 Hiring our building and booking events

-If you want to hire our building or book a wedding, baptism or other service, please go to our Get in Touch page.
+If you want to hire our building or book a wedding, baptism or other service, please go to our Booking and Contact page.

-Click the picture to go to our page for official notices and documents.
+Click the picture to go to our page for official notices and documents including our latest Annual Report and Financial Statements.
 Note that details of services and other activities are not posted there.